XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 8. What are the different types of **disks** that are available in aws?
 9. What types of Load Balancers are you using?
 10. Can I have multiple targets in a **Network Load Balancer**?
-11. How many types of Load Balancers are there in AWS?
 12. When to use **ALB and when to use NLB**?
 13. App is hosted on EC2 and DB is in RDS — how to host the app on the internet?
 14. If EC2 is in a private subnet, how can we make the app public?